Muyuan Foodstuff Co Ltd

 Coverage of water quality risk assessment

 The company uses an internal methodology to assess water risks.
-However, it does not disclose the quality parameters used.
-In the engagement call with FAIRR, the company mentioned that it had not identified any operation located in an area of high risk from a pollution perspective.
-The company does not mention whether it operates in areas considered as "medium risk" from a water quality perspective.
+However, it does not disclose the parameters used to classify an area as being "high, medium or low" risk from a quality perspective.
+The company does not disclose information about operations located in areas of high or medium water risk.

 Transparency and disclosure of water quality indicators